trevorlomba/Strava-Explora/README.md

 # Strava-Explora

 This project utilizes the Strava API to pull information about runs and analyze them using Python.
 The data is manipulated and visualized using Pandas, Seaborn, Matplotlib, Numpy, and Datetime libraries.

-Installation
+## Installation

-    Create an account on Strava and go to https://www.strava.com/settings/api to obtain your API key.
+1. Create an account on Strava and go to https://www.strava.com/settings/api to obtain your API key.
+Follow the instructions on this [page](https://www.youtube.com/watch?v=sgscChKfGyg) to grant necessary permissions and retrieve the tokens you need.

-    Clone or download this repository.
+2. Clone or download this repository.

-    Install the required libraries using the command: pip install -r requirements.txt.
+3. Install the required libraries using the command: pip install -r requirements.txt.

-    Change the following fields in the strava_api.py file to your own Strava API credentials: client_id, client_secret, refresh_token.
+4. Change the following fields in the strava_api.py file to your own Strava API credentials: client_id, client_secret, refresh_token.

-    Run the strava_api.py script.
+5. Run the strava_api.py script.

-    Run the run_analysis.py script to analyze your Strava runs.
+6. Run the run_analysis.py script to analyze your Strava runs.

 ## Usage